 and Ada Fuller

-William Bowen b abt 1901 KY; m.
-9 May 1917 to Ada Fuller b 10 Sept 1901 d 21 Dec 1977 Lexington, Fayette Co KY; d/o Green Fuller and Margaret Amburgey.
+William Bowen b abt 1901 KY d 25 Nov 1927 Letcher Co KY; shot and killed by Sheriff James Maggard who was trying to arrest him for illegal possession of whiskey; s/o John D Bowen.
+William Bowen m.
+9 May 1917 Pine Top, Knott Co KY to Ada Fuller b 10 Sept 1901 d 21 Dec 1977 Lexington, Fayette Co KY; d/o Green Fuller and Margaret Amburgey.
+Ada Fuller was a nurse.
+She worked many years at the Eastern State Insane Asylum in Lexington, Kentucky.
 Children of William Bowen and Ada Fuller;

-1. Olga Bowen b abt 1919 KY d 14 Dec 1976 Lexington, Fayette Co KY; age 58; buried Lexington Cemetery, Lexington Fayette Co KY; m.
-(1) Calvin Lunsford.
-Olga was a very pretty woman.
-She had gold colored eyes.
+1. Olga Bowen (aka Olgie) b 25 Aug 1918 Knott Co KY d 14 Dec 1976 Lexington, Fayette Co KY; age 58; buried Lexington Cemetery, Lexington Fayette Co KY; m.
+22 Feb 1949 Georgetown, Scott Co KY to (2) Albert Calvin Lunsford b abt 1925; s/o Lewis Lunsford and Margaret Haggard.
+Albert Calvin Lunsford was a US Marine at the time of their marriage.
+He was listed as single and this was his 1st marriage.
+Olga was listed as divorced and this was her 2nd marriage.
+She was 28 years of age at the time of this marriage.
+Olga Bowen Boggs was a very pretty woman.
+She had golden colored eyes.
 I don't think I've every seen eyes that color before.
 She was a natural blonde and small in stature.
 Children of Calvin Lunsford and Olga Bowens;

 i.
 David Lane Lunsford b abt 1950 d abt 2015 Tampa FL; buried Camp Nelson National Cemetery, Nicholasville, KY.
 David was in the military and fought in the Vietnam War.
 He was never the same after he came back.
 He had several children with whom he decided not to spend time.
 In his youth, he decided that he did not want the burden of children, and in his old age, he regretted that decision.
 Needless to say his children wanted little to do with him when he did decide to finally contact them.
 Children of David Lane Lunsford and Martha Webb;